Housing

 Reston was designed from the start to offer housing options that allow anyone to live here for a lifetime regardless of age, health status, income, or race

-For most people, aging in place means staying in my own home as I grow old regardless of what happens in terms of my health or frailty.
+For most people, aging in place means staying in their own home as they grow old regardless of what happens in terms of their health or frailty.
 The majority of older adults in the U.S. feel that way.
 That isn’t always easy to do.

-It’s a good idea to begin planning for aging in place early before there’s a crisis that may make it necessary for you to move elsewhere.
-In other words, you need to do scenario planning such as what would happen if I could no longer navigate the stairs or climb a stepladder to reach a high shelf.
-Are there modifications I can make to my home that would allow me to stay put?
+It’s a good idea to begin planning for aging in place before there’s a crisis that may make it necessary for you to move elsewhere.
+In other words, you need to do scenario planning, such as what would happen if you could no longer navigate the stairs or climb a stepladder to reach a high shelf.
+Are there modifications you can make to your home that would allow you to stay put?

-If you own your own home, you may be able to make such modifications or you may be lucky that it was originally designed with that in mind.
-But sometimes, it’s necessary to explore other options such as an apartment, continuing care retirement or life plan community, independent living facility, assisted living or even a nursing home.
+If you own your home, you may be able to make modifications, or you may be lucky that it was originally designed with that in mind.
+But sometimes, it’s necessary to explore other options, such as an apartment, a continuing care retirement or life plan community, independent living facility, assisted living or even a nursing home.

-The best advice if you own your own home is to begin planning early on what you might need or want to do.
+The best advice if you own your home is to begin planning early for what you might need or want to do.

 Accessory Dwelling or Living Unit